kdroukman/o11y-lambda-lab/README.md

 1. Can you identify the code for producer function?
 2. Can you identify the code for consumer function?

+Note that there is no mention of Splunk or OpenTelemetry in the code.
+We are adding the instrumentation using the Lambda layer and Environment Variables only.

 ### Deploy your Lambdas